elucian/bee/syntax/structure.md

 ## Directive
-Symbol "#" is used to create a compiler directive.
+Symbol "#" is used to create a _compiler directive_.
 Bee has 3 kind of program files each with different role:

 ```
 #library -- declare reusable library